8ta4/reddit/README.md

 You'll want to store it at `~/.config/reddit/config.yaml`.
 This location is pretty standard for configuration files and will make it easy for you to find and manage.

-> Can I mark multiple positive and negative examples for the same topic?
+> Can I mark multiple examples for the same topic?

 Absolutely!
 Just add more entries in the YAML file for the same topic.
 Make sure to include the URL, text, and threshold for each example.
 It'll look something like this: